md-user

 • What limit of cover should I choose?

-• Why should I choose Markel’s insurance?
+• Why should I choose Markel Direct's Insurance

-Markel has over 25 years of experience insuring contractors, consultants and self-employed professionals.
+Markel Direct has over 25 years of experience insuring contractors, consultants and self-employed professionals.
 We insure over 200,000 micro businesses and are highly rated by our customers at Feefo.com.

-We are a division of Markel International, a Lloyd’s and London market insurer that wrote gross premium totals of £1.09bn in 2020.
+We are a division of Markel International, a Lloyd’s of London market insurer that wrote gross premium totals of £2.4bn in 2023

 To talk about your insurance requirements and better understand our cover, call us on 0800 640 6600 or get a quick quote online.

-• How are Markel regulated?
+• How are Markel Direct regulated?

-Markel International Insurance Company Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+Markel Direct is a trading name of Markel International Insurance Company Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 Find out more on the Financial Services Register.

-Discounted IR35 contract reviews
+• Discounted IR35 contract reviews with your policy